-Given that ABDC business schools account for over one-third of Australia’s higher education graduates, the Network seeks to play a strategic role by facilitating a national, collaborative approach to systemic change that will improve learning and teaching in business higher education across Australia.
-The Network leads ABDC responses in relation to any major learning and teaching pronouncements issued by the major higher education regulatory bodies such as the Higher Education Standards Panel, Tertiary Education Quality and Standards Agency and the Office for Learning and Teaching.
-Network members frequently collaborate on projects and have been particularly successful in receiving national grants and engaging professional employer bodies to assist such work.
+The Network leads ABDC responses to important learning and teaching pronouncements by major higher education regulatory bodies like the Higher Education Standards Panel, Tertiary Education Quality and Standards Agency and the Office for Learning and Teaching.
+Network members, who often collaborate on projects, have been particularly successful in receiving national grants and engaging professional employer bodies to work with them.

-Through grants from the Office for Learning and Teaching (and its predecessor the Australian Learning and Teaching Council) the Network has been able to support many initiatives including a distinguished visiting scholars program and the development of academic standards across many business disciplines.
+Since the Learning and Teaching Network was established in 2004, grants from the former Office for Learning and Teaching and its predecessor have supported initiatives, which have included a distinguished visiting scholars program and the development of academic standards across many business disciplines.

 Professor Kim Watty